 There are no guarantees when it comes to preventing gestational diabetes — but the more healthy habits you can adopt before pregnancy, the better.
-If you've had gestational diabetes, these healthy choices may also reduce your risk of having it again in future pregnancies or developing type 2 diabetes down the road.
+If you've had gestational diabetes, these healthy choices may also reduce your risk of having it in future pregnancies or developing type 2 diabetes down the road.

 - Eat healthy foods.
 Choose foods high in fiber and low in fat and calories.
 Focus on fruits, vegetables and whole grains.
 Strive for variety to help you achieve your goals without compromising taste or nutrition.
+Watch portion sizes.

-If you can't fit a single 30-minute workout into your busy day, several shorter sessions can do just as much good.
+If you can't fit a single 30-minute workout into your day, several shorter sessions can do just as much good.
 Park in the distant lot when you run errands.
 Get off the bus one stop before you reach your destination.
 Every step you take increases your chances of staying healthy.

-- Lose excess pounds before pregnancy.
+Lose excess pounds before pregnancy.
 Doctors don't recommend weight loss during pregnancy.
 But if you're planning to get pregnant, losing extra weight beforehand may help you have a healthier pregnancy.

 Focus on permanent changes to your eating habits.
 Motivate yourself by remembering the long-term benefits of losing weight, such as a healthier heart, more energy and improved self-esteem.